 Nutritional modulation of musculoskeletal load tolerance, connective tissue integrity, and neuromuscular recovery under progressive mechanical stress.
 Includes creatine and rate of force development research, HRV modulation, and the NutriBiomech™ load-nutrition interface framework.

-Every MMSx Authority study carries a unique Study ID, design summary, sample information, and live publication status.
-All interventional research is pre-registered on ClinicalTrials.gov.
-Conceptual frameworks carry DOI-registered Zenodo or OSF archives.
+MMSx Authority maintains 3 ClinicalTrials.gov-registered clinical investigations alongside DOI-registered frameworks, datasets, and reviews at various stages.
+Every entry carries a unique Study ID, design summary, and live status.
+Interventional research is pre-registered on ClinicalTrials.gov; frameworks carry DOI-registered Zenodo or OSF archives.
+No effect estimates are reported until each study completes and is peer-reviewed.

 |---|---|---|---|---|---|